 A Winning Breakfast Recipe!

-Now that school is back in, the aroma of these breakfast sliders wafting through the kitchen is becoming very familiar!
-There are some recipes you come across like my breakfast casserole that you just know are going to become an immediate staple in your house and this recipe for Hawaiian roll breakfast sliders is one of them.
+There are some recipes you come across like my ham and cheese sliders that you just know are going to become an immediate staple in your house and this recipe for Hawaiian roll breakfast sliders is another.

 Why This Recipe Works